UC-Davis-molecular-computing/scadnano/README.md

     Strands can be copied and pasted.
 If they are pasted to the opposite direction (e.g., if you copy a strand that is forward on a helix and paste it to the reverse part of a helix), then the "polarity" of each strand is reversed: 5' and 3' ends swap.

+    In addition, strand details are copied to clipboard in a human-readable text format (the same format used in `.sc` files)

   * **Undo/Redo:**
     Undo or redo the last edit that was made to the design.